 This makes your paint super thick and paints very textured instead of smooth.

-I glooped that paint on each star, dabbing it on more than brushing, and then let it dry really good before I flipped it over and did the other side.
+I glooped that paint on each star, dabbing it on more than brushing, and then let it dry really well before I flipped it over and did the other side.

 Once both sides are dry, you can take some sandpaper and lightly sand the star, leaving a perfectly imperfect layer of paint—with a whole lot of texture.